-The following table summarizes total income tax benefit for the years ended December 31, 2015 and 2016 (in thousands except percentages):
+The following table summarizes total income tax benefit for the years ended December 31, 2016 and 2017 (in thousands except percentages):

-Year ended December 31, Difference 2015 2016 \$ % Income tax benefit \$2,144 \$1,983 \$(161) (8) Total Income tax benefit \$2,144 \$1,983 \$(161) (8)
+Year ended De Year ended December 31, nce 2016 2017 \$ % Income tax benefit \$1,983 \$993 \$(990) (50) Total Income tax benefit \$1,983 \$993 \$(990) (50)

-The income tax benefit decreased by approximately \$0.2 million to \$2.0 million for the year ended December 31, 2016 from \$2.1 million for the year ended December 31, 2015.
+The income tax benefit decreased by approximately \$.9 million to \$.9 million for the year ended December 31, 2017 from \$2.0 million for the year ended December 31, 2016.
 The level of tax credits recoverable is linked directly to qualifying research and development expenditure incurred in any one year.

 We expect to continue to be eligible to receive United Kingdom research and development tax credits for the foreseeable future and will continue to elect to receive payment of the tax credit.
 The amount of tax credits we will receive is entirely dependent on the amount of eligible expenses we incur.
-As we expect our eligible expenses to be lower in the fiscal year ended December 31, 2017, the level of tax credits recoverable is anticipated to be lower in 2017 compared to the fiscal year ended December 31, 2016.
+As we expect our eligible expenses to be higher in the fiscal year ended December 31, 2018, the level of tax credits recoverable is anticipated to be higher in 2018 compared to the fiscal year ended December 31, 2017.
+The new US tax reform Bill enacted in December 2017 is not expected to have a material effect on the company's results of operations or financial position.